What is Erie Cattaraugus Rail Trail and what is their role?

-Erie Cattaraugus Rail Trail (ECRT) is a 501(c)3 not-for-profit volunteer organization formed in 2009 to preserve the 27-mile former Buffalo & Pittsburgh rail line and convert it to a linear park for multiple recreational and educational activities.
-ECRT is seeking volunteers, supporters, grants and donations to help make this happen.
+Erie Cattaraugus Rail Trail (ECRT) is a 501(c)3 not-for-profit volunteer organization formed in 2009 to develop and manage the 27-mile Buffalo & Pittsburgh rail line into a linear park for multiple recreational and educational activities.
+ECRT is seeking volunteers, supporters, and institutional funding to help make this happen.
 ECRT goals are:

 Historic preservation of former railroad corridor for adaptive reuse

 Build closer, stronger connections within and across communities

 Improve community well-being